 - Revenue per customer is 30% higher when you just use the proper currency symbol

-- Having different price points in different regions increases revenue per customer further, and is justified based on different demand environments in different regions
+- Having different price points in different regions increases revenue per customer further, and is justified based on different consumer demands in different regions

 2. Freemium is an acquisition model, not a part of pricing